-Benjamin Franklin is an important person in the American History as he was one of the founding fathers of USA.
+Benjamin Franklin is an important person in American History as he was one of the founding fathers of the USA.
 He is well known as his face appears on the $100 bill since it was first issued in 1914.
-When studying history of USA, learning about the founding fathers and their achievements is very important.
-We have gathered complete set of Benjamin Franklin Facts For Kids that will help kids in learning all about Benjamin Franklin.
-Here we have the best Benjamin Franklin biography for kids where kids will learn who he was, his full name, his height, why he is famous, his importance, what he did for USA, his birth, education, childhood, adulthood, religion, ethnicity, his role in American revolution, occupation, work, accomplishments, contribution to science, inventions, his family, personal life, interests, death, timeline, life story and many other interesting facts about Benjamin Franklin.
+When studying the history of the USA, learning about the founding fathers and their achievements is very important.
+We have gathered a complete set of Benjamin Franklin Facts For Kids that will help kids in learning all about Benjamin Franklin.
+Here we have the best Benjamin Franklin biography for kids where kids will learn who he was, his full name, his height, why he is famous, his importance, what he did for the USA, his birth, education, childhood, adulthood, religion, ethnicity, his role in the American revolution, occupation, work, accomplishments, contribution to science, inventions, his family, personal life, interests, death, timeline, life story and many other interesting facts about Benjamin Franklin.

 Benjamin Franklin Facts For Kids